offen/docker-volume-backup/README.md

 # **IMPORTANT, PLEASE READ THIS BEFORE USING THIS FEATURE**:
 # The mechanism used for pruning backups is not very sophisticated
-# and applies its rules to **all files in the target directory**,
+# and applies its rules to **all files in the target directory** by default,
 # which means that if you are storing your backups next to other files,
 # these might become subject to deletion too.
 When using this option
 # make sure the backup files are stored in a directory used exclusively
-# for storing them or you might lose data.
+# for storing them or to configure BACKUP_PRUNING_PREFIX to limit
+# removal to certain files.

 # Define this value to enable automatic pruning of old backups.
 The value
 # declares the number of days for which a backup is kept.